 Isabella holds a Bachelor’s and Master’s degree in Social Work and is a member of the National Association of Social Workers.

 Using her passion to serve God, Isabella has planted a church, served as a deaconess, and is currently working on her second gospel music CD.

 Thysan joined Place of Promise in 2016 and serves on the Residential Staff.

 Growing up in a Buddhist family during the brutal civil war in Cambodia, Thysan survived 4 years in a Khmer Rouge slave labor camp.
 Thysan then spent the next 10 years in a refugee camp where he encountered Jesus Christ and dedicated his life to serving Him.
 Resettled to the United States, Thysan worked as a Social Worker for the Massachusetts Department of Children and Families for 12 years.

 Thysan holds an MDiv and PhD from Gordon-Conwell Theological Seminary.
-His thesis focused on healing and recovery from trauma.
+His thesis focused on the impact of prolonged psychological trauma, the transmission of trauma from first to second generation, and the four essential elements of healing.
 Additionally, Thysan is a Pastor at the Eliot Presbyterian Church in Lowell.